Mozary/GDC-Internship-K3/README.md

 # GDC-Internship-K3
 GDC Internship Project for Kelompok 3 : Kingdom Herb - Perseverance

 Kingdom Herb - Perseverance, is a 2d platformer fantasy game made for internship program at RPL&GDC Lab of Telkom University.
-The player must undergo a journey to search for a cure for his sister, and to persevere along the arduous journey across a plague ridden fallen kingdom
+The player must undergo a journey to search for a cure for his sister, and to persevere along the arduous journey across a plague ridden fallen kingdom.

 Contributor:
--Dede
+- Dede
--Alvin
+- Alvin
--Ending
+- Ending

 ## Completion : ~90%
 ## Features :
 - Gameplay :
   - Story     : 100%
   - Mechanics : 100%
-    - Dialogue: 50%
+    - Dialogue: 35%
-    - Event   : 75%
+    - Event   : 35%
     - Sounds  : 70%
 - Sounds
   - BGM       : 70%